-It seems that Renner’s former experience as an expert marksman in Avengers is going to come in handy after the news that he’s set to join Todd McFarlane’s Spawn movie as reluctant ally Twitch alongside Jamie Foxx’s hellish hero.
+It seems that Jeremy Renner’s former experience as an expert marksman in Avengers is going to come in handy.
+News confirms that he’s now set to join Todd McFarlane’s Spawn movie as reluctant ally, Twitch, alongside Jamie Foxx’s hellish hero.

 For those that don’t know, Detective ‘Twitch’ Williams is a private investigator who was originally at odds with Spawn before teaming up with him on occasion.
 As well as one of the few good cops in a bad city, Twitch also happens to be a crack shot and carries two pistols, so expect Renner jumping through the air and going ‘aargh’ when necessary.